 - Did you know? – If you are age 70 ½ or older you can take advantage of your Qualified Charitable Distribution (QCD) from your IRA?
 In legislation at the end of 2015, Congress made the QCD option permanent.
 You can transfer gifts up to $100,000 annually directly from your IRA to a qualified charitable organization.
 This type of gift can make an immediate impact for an organization and for you too as no tax is generated on the minimum distribution you are required to take.

 - There are so many ways to give – Gifts of outright cash, appreciated assets like stocks, or real property are always a great option to assist a charitable organization and a benefit you come tax time.
 Each type of gift provides charitable tax deductions and/or the alleviation of the payment of taxable gains on the appreciated value of the stocks or real property.
 For more detailed information on tax benefits of charitable giving or estate planning, please seek the assistance of your financial professional or tax accountant.

-On behalf of Susan G. Komen San Diego, I would like to acknowledge each and every one of our generous donors who have supported us in 2016.
+On behalf of Susan G. Komen San Diego, I would like to acknowledge each and every one of our generous donors who have supported us.
 Thank you for giving the gift of hope.
 We wish you and your family a very happy holiday season and a prosperous new year!

 Judi Steadman is the Director of Individual & Planned Giving for Susan G. Komen San Diego, the County’s largest funder of free breast cancer services and support and is the only organization providing qualified women the free services they need for every step of the breast cancer journey.
 Learn more at komensandiego.org.